Saroekin/editedPosts/README.md

 # editedPosts

 Definiton:
->A bot that collects submissions or comments that have been edited throughout reddit.
+>A bot that collects submissions or comments that have been edited throughout Reddit.

 ###### **Status: Inactive**